 - Bibs must be worn and visible at all times while on the field.

-Photographers must remain seated during gameplay and may only move to leave the field.
+- Photographers must remain seated during gameplay and may only move to leave the field.
 Seats will be provided and may not be moved or repositioned without approval from a member of the Communications team.

-- The only exception to the field board rule will be when a staff photographer, a national rights-holder, or the league has a crew at a game.
+- The only exception to the field board rule will be when a staff photographer, a national rights-holder, or the MLS/NWSL has a crew at a game.
 These entities will be allowed to shoot in assigned areas between the top of the 18-yard box and the end line.

 - Stand-alone remote units will not be permitted at any time on or around the goal posts.
-Units mounted on the top of field boards behind the end line will be permitted at the stadium’s discretion, provided the equipment does not interfere with the clear display of the field board and does not impede the operation of broadcast equipment or fan sightlines.
+Units mounted on the top of field boards behind the end line will be permitted at the Club’s discretion, provided the equipment does not interfere with the clear display of the field board and does not impede the operation of broadcast equipment or fan sightlines.

 - The Media Room on the first level of the stadium along the southwest end will double as the Photo Work Room.
 This space is accessible through the Media Entrance and is located just off the top of the competition tunnel.
 Space is limited and can be used on a first come, first serve basis.

-- MLS and NWSL do not permit the accreditation of photographers shooting specifically for commercial agencies other than official photography providers (USA Today Sports Images/ISI Photos).
+- MLS and the NWSL do not permit the accreditation of photographers shooting specifically for commercial agencies other than official photography providers (USA Today Sports Images/ISI Photos).
 However, since many agencies offer editorial and commercial sales options (Getty Images, AP, Reuters, etc.) this must be handled on a case-by-case basis and requires pre-approval from Orlando City SC Communications.